FreeTigerman/pimiibo/README.md

 6. Check to make sure it is working.

     `sudo i2cdetect –y 1`
-    ( when I use this cmd, it tell no matched bus, I use such cmd: sudo i2cdetect 1 Note, 1 is ONE, not L/l)
+    ( when I use this cmd in Pi4B, it tells no matched bus, I use such cmd: sudo i2cdetect 1 Note, 1 is ONE, not L/l)

     If all goes well, you should see a device show up as a number on that list (mine is 24).
 If the list is empty (all dashes), double check your setup.